nguyennguyetgiavy-da/olist-customer-dissatisfaction-analysis/README.md

-# Customer Dissatisfaction Analysis in Olist E-commerce
+# Olist Customer Dissatisfaction Analysis

 ## Project Overview

-A 6-page Power BI executive dashboard analyzing customer dissatisfaction on the Olist platform — identifying platform-wide operational drivers of negative customer experiences and incorporates customer value segmentation to prioritize improvement initiatives toward the customers with the greatest business impact.
+A 6-page Power BI executive dashboard analyzing customer dissatisfaction on the Olist platform — identifying the operational drivers of negative customer experiences and applying customer value segmentation to prioritize improvement initiatives for the customer groups with the greatest business impact.

 ---

 ## Business Problem

 14.7% of orders on Olist receive a negative review (1–2★), yet the underlying drivers of dissatisfaction are not clearly understood.
-Moreover, improvement initiatives are often applied uniformly across the customer base without distinguishing high-value customer groups that may warrant greater investment.
-Without identifying both priority customer segments and the operational factors driving dissatisfaction, customer experience initiatives risk being unfocused and low-impact.
+At the same time, not all dissatisfied customers have the same business value.
+Without identifying both the operational drivers of dissatisfaction and the customer segments where poor experiences create the greatest business impact, improvement initiatives risk being unfocused and low-impact.

 ---

 ## Business Questions
 - Which customer segments should Olist prioritize for customer experience improvement?
-- What factors drive customer dissatisfaction?
+- Which operational factors drive customer dissatisfaction?
 - How does delivery performance impact negative customer reviews?
 - How do seller performance and product quality influence customer satisfaction?
 - Which sellers, product categories, and regions contribute most to negative customer experiences?
-- What actions should Olist prioritize to improve customer experience?
+- Which initiatives should Olist prioritize to improve customer experience?

 ---